sayl1th/smart-brain/README.md

+# smart-brain
-# Project from the course ZTM
+Project from the course ZTM